aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 ![](./LambdaSyntax.png)

-A lambda expression is an anonymous function with a concise and functional syntax that's used for writing anonymous methods.
+A lambda expression is an anonymous function with a concise functional syntax that's used for writing anonymous methods.
 Lambda expressions are similar to anonymous classes in that they enable you to express functionality as data — for example, to pass functionality into a method as a parameter.
 But where anonymous classes require a lot of boilerplate code to set up the class, lambda expressions provide a concise syntax specifically for expressing code as data.

 A lambda expression consists of the following:
 - A comma-separated collection of formal parameters enclosed in parentheses.